skiptools/skip-sql/README.md

+# SkipSQL

-The SkipSQL module is a dual-platform Skip framework that provides access to sqlite database in Darwin and Android systems.
+The SkipSQL module is a dual-platform [Skip Lite](https://skip.tools) framework that provides access to sqlite database in Darwin and Android systems.

 ## Usage